 When the project started in 2011, it began with a monolithic infrastructure, choosing MongoDB for its backend database over alternatives such as MySQL or SQL.
 That’s enabled the project to keep growing ever since, Dr. Huck says.

 “MongoDB comes in as a very central aspect of our entire infrastructure,” Dr. Huck says.
 “You could say that almost everything we do is designed around one or more MongoDB databases.”

 The Materials Project uses open-source FireWorks software to manage its simulation workflows – this defines which jobs to submit when to the NERSC supercomputers.
 FireWorks operates hand-in-hand with the MongoDB database.
 The raw output of each simulation is parsed into queryable documents and fed back into the database.

 Over the years, Dr. Huck estimates that the project’s data infrastructure has generated more than 250 terabytes of raw data, with higher-level information stored in a number of databases of 5 to 10 terabytes each.
-A core database of around 100 gigabytes feeds into the website, but the Materials Project is now working to move many of its website-related MongoDB workloads—previously self-managed on-premise and in AWS—to MongoDB Atlas, the managed database service, and undergo a shift to microservices.
+A core database of around 100 gigabytes feeds into the website, but the Materials Project is now working to move many of its website-related MongoDB workloads — previously self-managed on-premise in MongoDB Enterprise Advanced, and in AWS — to MongoDB Atlas, the managed database service, and undergo a shift to microservices.
 This includes index collections for terabytes of band structure objects in S3 storage, for instance.